MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/wacinazure/deploy-wac-for-arc.md

 This feature provides connectivity to your hybrid machine via Windows Admin Center without requiring any inbound port to be enabled on the firewall.
 Windows Admin Center, via the Arc agent, is able to securely establish a reverse proxy session connection with the Azure Arc service in an outbound manner.

-Windows Admin Center is currently implemented in the Azure Portal in the form of an agent (or “extension”) that we install on each hybrid machine with which you want to use Windows Admin Center.
+For each hybrid machine that you want to manage with Windows Admin Center in the Azure portal an agent must be deployed.

 The agent communicates to an external service that manages certificates so that you can easily connect to your hybrid machine.
-Clicking **Install** does the following 3 actions:
+Clicking **Install** does the following actions:

-1. Registers the new “Hybrid Connectivity” resource provider (RP) on your subscription.
-The Hybrid Connectivity RP hosts the proxy used for communication to your Arc-enabled server.
+1. Registers the *Microsoft.HybridConnectivity* resource provider on your subscription.
+The resource provider hosts the proxy used for communication to your Arc-enabled server.
 2. Deploys an Azure “endpoint” resource on top of your Arc-enabled resource that enables a reverse proxy connection on the specified port.
-Note that this is simply a logical resource in Azure, and does not deploy anything on your server itself.
+This is simply a logical resource in Azure, and doesn't deploy anything on your server itself.
 3. Installs the Windows Admin Center agent on your hybrid machine with a valid TLS certificate.

 > [!NOTE]
 > Uninstalling Windows Admin Center does not delete the logical Azure “endpoint” resource.
 This is kept for other experiences that might leverage this resource, such as SSH.

 Clicking **Connect** does the following actions:

-1. The Azure Portal asks the Hybrid Connectivity RP for access to the Arc-enabled server.
+1. The Azure portal asks the *Microsoft.HybridConnectivity* resource provider for access to the Arc-enabled server.
-2. The Hybrid Connectivity RP communicates with an L4 SNI proxy to establish a short-lived session-specific access to your Arc-enabled server on the Windows Admin Center port.
+2. The resource provide communicates with a Layer 4 SNI proxy to establish a short-lived session-specific access to your Arc-enabled server on the Windows Admin Center port.
 3. A unique short-lived URL is generated and connection to Windows Admin Center is established from the Portal.

 Connection to Windows Admin Center is end-to-end encrypted with SSL termination happening on your hybrid machine.

 ## Troubleshooting